bcallender/uchicagoCrushes/README.md

 Run `python setup_db.py`, then `python init_db.py` to create the appropriate indices and fetch the latest from uchicago crushes.
 Make sure your mongodb is installed and running on the default port!

 Start the application by running foreman start (or python app.py if you dont have foreman)!
+Make sure to change the facebook client_id and client_secret in postService.py.

 Or just go to http://murmuring-oasis-3072.herokuapp.com/api/v1/posts